 Once you've created your kosher cake pop batter you should rechill for at least 2 hours.
 I covered mine and stuck them on a table in the garage for a couple hours because it was 30ºF outside but the fridge or freezer also work perfectly.

 After your cake pops have chilled out it's time to insert the cake pop sticks.
 The best way to get them to stick is to dip them into some of the melted chocolate then insert the stick about halfway into the cake pop ball.
-If you'd like to move immediately to dipping the cake pop I would suggest only taking 3-4 chilled cake pops out of the fridge at a time so the rest don't warm up while they're waiting.
+If you'd like to move immediately to dipping, I would suggest only taking 3-4 chilled cake pops out of the fridge at a time so the rest don't warm up while they're waiting.

 To make the melted chocolate you can melt the chocolate melts in the microwave in 30 second increments stirring between increments until good and melted.
 You can also do this over a double boiler on the stove just take care to not burn the chocolate.